COSAC: Counterfactual Credit Assignment in Sequential Cooperative Teams: Conclusion

 \section{Conclusion}

-We have presented CAPO, a critic-free per-agent policy gradient for cooperative multi-agent teams under sequential execution.
-On the theoretical side, we extended the opacity-learnability framework of~\citet{wolpert2002au} to the sequential setting and identified the unique learnability-maximizing prefix-conditional baseline, which subtracted from the team reward gives the Sequential Aristocrat Utility (SeqAU).
-On the algorithmic side, CAPO estimates the SeqAU advantage in closed form through an additive reward decomposition, an upstream-cancellation identity, and fictitious sampling for the indirect effect.
-The resulting estimator admits analytic bias and variance bounds, which we validate on a controlled sequential-bandit testbed.
+We presented COSAC, a critic-free policy gradient for cooperative teams that act in sequence.
+COSAC instantiates the Sequential Aristocrat Utility (SeqAU), our extension of~\citet{wolpert2001optimal}'s opacity-learnability framework to sequential execution, through three closed-form ingredients: an additive reward decomposition, an upstream-cancellation identity, and fictitious sampling for the indirect effect.
+The estimator admits analytic bias and variance bounds; on a controlled sequential-bandit testbed it tracks those bounds, and on a multi-agent LLM reasoning task it attains the highest AUC across the independence, shaped, and correct-consensus rewards, with COSAC's lead over the next-best critic-free baseline (MA-GRPO) widening as the reward shifts from independence toward correct-consensus.

-Several directions remain open.
-The additivity assumption is exact when rewards separate across agents and gracefully lossy otherwise; heavily interaction-dependent rewards are a regime where a richer estimator may be preferable.
-Extension beyond one-step bandits to full sequential MDPs, and end-to-end evaluation on multi-LLM pipelines, are natural follow-ups.
+\textbf{Limitations and open directions.} Several caveats bound the scope of this work, each motivating a natural follow-up. (i) COSAC fits an additive surrogate of the team reward; heavily interaction-dependent rewards may call for richer decompositions. (ii) Our analysis and experiments target the sequential-bandit regime in which the episode terminates after each agent has acted once; extension to full sequential MDPs with state evolution between agents is left to follow-up work. (iii) Our LLM evaluation uses a single model family (Qwen3-0.6B); generalization across model sizes and families remains to be characterized. (iv) COSAC requires a discrete per-agent action set; some tasks might need an explicit action-discretization step (as in our ARC instantiation, where each agent's utterance is bucketed into one of five categories).